jackMort/ChatGPT.nvim/README.md

 ```
 ## Usage

+Plugin exposes"
-Plugin exposes `ChatGPT` command which opens interactive window.
+- `ChatGPT` command which opens interactive window.
+- `ChatGPTActAs` command which opens a prompt selection from [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) to be used with the ChatGPT.

 Available keybindings for that window are:
 - `<C-c>` to close chat window.
 - `<C-y>` to copy/yank last answer.